swharden/USB-Counter/README.md

 When wired properly it works great.
 A TCXO clocks the microcontroller.
 A software timer generates the gate signal.
 When measuring the frequency of its own clock I get exactly 10 million.
 In this example I stuck a 25MHz can oscillator in the breadboard.
 A new line is printed every second indicating frequency:

 ![](graphics/2019-07-26-output.png)

+The front-end also needs improvements.
+Make it as similar to the LTSpice circuit as possible.